 Well, I’m here to publicly tell my Mother, yes, you were right.
 I totally understand.
 As a matter of fact, flying with children has given me the ultimate insight into myself as well as my children.
 There are a few ideas I have come to understand as a parent flying with children.

 First, if you want a cozy, amazing, quiet flight, then you should hire a private jet.
-I wouldn’t even suggest flying first class as I have flown with my 3 month old child so I can have more space.
-I have every right to do this.
+For me, I would highly suggest flying first class as I have flown with my 3 month old child so you can have more space.
 It’s a paid seat and nowhere in the rules of flying does it state that children are not allowed in an area that really only has differences of free food, drinks and a smaller bathroom to passenger ratio.
 At the time, I didn’t give two shits about it either and guess what?
 I had at least 2 drinks while we flew, more space and it was fantastic.

 Secondly, much to your preconceived notion that I am just letting my kid kick the shit out of your seat while I just sit there twiddling my thumbs and indulging in gogo internet, I am secretly doing my best to prove to you that I am a strong boundary setting Mom by spending the several hour long flight consistently restraining my child’s legs as much as possible.
 I am sweating profusely while I am trying to restrain my child by the way.